“Love always protects, always trusts, always hopes, always perseveres.” I Cor 13:7

 Adam and Eve listened to the first lie, then assumed the second and hid; broken intimacy led to lack of confidence in God and each other.

-It is when we are intimate with God, unhindered by unrepentant sin, that we are free to have intimacy with our spouse!
+It is when we are intimate with God, unhindered by sin left at the cross, that we are free to have intimacy with our spouse!

 Will we know and be known…yet still love?